Haizhoux0517/long_context_cue/README.md

 configs/scaling/controlled_scaling_gemma3_12b_3200.yaml
 ```

-The scaling scaffold is a diagnostic extension.
+The scaling extension is a diagnostic audit.
 It is intended to test whether
 full-context ONCU changes systematically with input length and evidence location,
 rather than replacing the fixed 200-sample core matrix.